Skip to content

 Customizing Notification Banners and Sounds

-You can change how your Windows 11 notifications look and sound right from the Notifications menu.
-This lets you stop pop-up banners if they bother you, while still seeing alerts in the Notification Center, and you can also turn off notification sounds.
+Change how your Windows 11 notifications look and sound right from the Notifications menu.
+This lets you stop pop-up banners if they bother you, while still seeing alerts in the Notification Center.
+Notification sounds can also be disabled entirely.

 Using Do Not Disturb and Focus Sessions